TinyBase logoTinyBase

 TinyBase in a browser

-Another simple way to get started with TinyBase is to include it as a UMD script from a CDN in a web page.
+Another simple way to get started with TinyBase is to include it as a minified UMD script from a CDN in a web page.
 Create a file called index.html, for example:

 <html>